Need to talk? Call 1800 882 436.

 What safeguards are in place to prevent obstetric violence?

-The Australian Government and Royal Australian and New Zealand College of Obstetricians and Gynaecologists have published guidelines that protect your rights during pregnancy and birth.
+There are medical and midwifery guidelines that protect your rights during pregnancy and birth.
 These guidelines set the standard for pregnancy care in Australia.

-• having your partner or another support person accompany you to appointments and during birth
+Having your partner or support person with you at appointments and during labour and birth can help stop obstetric violence.

-You can access an interpreter via the Translating and Interpreting Service (TIS).
+If English is not your first language, you can get an interpreter via the Translating and Interpreting Service (TIS).

 What can I do if I have experienced obstetric violence?

-You might find it helpful to see a counsellor or psychologist to talk about your experience.
+You might find it helpful to see a counsellor or psychologist to talk about what happened.
 You can ask your doctor for a referral.

 Resources and support